ASPPIBRA-DAO/DIGITAL_WORLD_REAL_ESTATE_MARKET/README.md

 6. [**Contribuições**](#contribuições)
 7. [**Licença**](https://github.com/ASPPIBRA-DAO/DIGITAL_WORLD_REAL_ESTATE_MARKET/blob/a145c7c2e2a1fa311bb814ed8ed9b1819a20631d/LICENSE.md)

-## Introdução 🚀
+## Introduction 🚀

-O Mundo Digital Real Estate Marketplace tem como objetivo impulsionar a inclusão digital por meio da digitalização de registros imobiliários, permitindo transações internacionais no setor imobiliário.
-O processo de digitalização é semiautomatizado, possibilitando aos usuários do aplicativo Mundo Digital adquirir sua versão digital do registro imobiliário.
+The Mundo Digital Real Estate Marketplace aims to drive digital inclusion through the digitization of real estate records, enabling international transactions in the real estate sector.
+The digitization process is semi-automated, enabling users of the Mundo Digital application to acquire their digital version of the real estate record.

-## Requisitos 📋
+## Requirements 📋

-Para executar o contrato inteligente, é necessário ter o seguinte:
+To run the smart contract, you must have the following:

-- Uma carteira Web3 💼
+- A Web3 wallet 💼
-- Tokens de gás para pagar as taxas da rede ⛽
+- Gas tokens to pay network fees ⛽

-### Requisitos para digitalização de registros imobiliários 🏡
+### Requirements for scanning real estate records 🏡

-Além dos requisitos descritos na seção "Requisitos" deste README, o processo de digitalização de registros imobiliários também requer a coleta das seguintes informações e documentos:
+In addition to the requirements outlined in the "Requirements" section of this README, the real estate records digitization process also requires the collection of the following information and documents:

 | Categoria                       | Documento                                             | Descrição                                                                         |
 |---------------------------------|-------------------------------------------------------|-----------------------------------------------------------------------------------|